-The Printworks, 27 Withy Grove, Manchester, Greater Manchester, M4 2BS - Visit now
+Vue Manchester Printworks, The Printworks, 29 Withy Grove, Manchester, M4 2BS - Visit now

-The Great Northern, 235 Deansgate, Manchester, Greater Manchester, M3 4EN - Visit now
+Odeon Great Northern, 235 Deansgate, Manchester, M3 4EN - Visit now

 Opened in 2001, this huge American-style multiplex cinema in Manchester’s Great Northern Warehouse boasts 16 screens and over 3,000 seats.
-The advantage of this cinema is that there are some genuinely appealing things to do nearby – including champagne bar Épernay, coffee spot Grindsmith and new street food complex B.EAT Street.
+The Deansgate location means that there are plenty of upmarket food and drink options right outside for those of you looking to make an evening out of it.

 Because of the ongoing Coronavirus crisis, we are unable to bring you our usual recommendations for things to do in Manchester and the North.
 Our thoughts at this time are with our readers and with the organisations and businesses who make the North of England a great place to live and visit.
 We hope you stay well and look forward to sharing more unmissable events and places with you later in the year.